AdobeDocs/journey-optimizer.en/help/ajo-home.md

 >[!TAB October '24 release]

-October release is now live, including Email Content Locking, Conflict and priority management (LA), Integration with Movable Ink.
+October release is now live, including Email Content Locking, Integration with Movable Ink, Code-based and Web experiences in journeys.
 Previously in Limited Availability (LA), the following capabilities are now available to all: Email configuration personalization, Approvals policies, Content experimentation in journeys, Improved reporting experience.

 [![learn more](using/assets/do-not-localize/learn-more-button.svg)](using/rn/release-notes.md)